HSS EXEC OFFICE

 This semester, the HSS office will be closed, however feel free to send us an email or attend office hours if you have any questions!

-Office hours will take place on the discord page, according to the schedule below!
+Office hours will take place on the discord page!
+Stay tuned for the schedule which will be posted below!

 Make sure to keep track of all of UOttawa's important dates!